[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 If it is 먹다 “to eat,” the 요 form is 먹어요.

-So, you remove 요 and add 야겠다 instead to make 먹어야겠다 “(I) must eat.”
+So, you remove 요 and add -야겠다 instead to make 먹어야겠다 “(I) must eat.”

-Now, let’s read a sample sentence to see what he has to do.
+Let’s read a sample sentence to see what he has to do.

 시간이 늦었으니까 이제 슬슬 귀가해야겠다.